newphew92/COMP-521-Project/README.md

 - Dynamic Terrain analysis on height
 - (if possible) Identify choke points
 - (if possible) Do the same using visibility

+**OTHER:**
+- Hunt down those pesky TODO comments I may have forgotten about and make sure they're done.